ortus-docs/bxorm/README.md

 #### Extension v6.2+

-The Ortus ORM Extension bundles Hibernate `5.6.15.FINAL`.
+bx-orm bundles Hibernate `5.6.15.FINAL`.

 ### Open Source Product

-The Ortus ORM extension is an open source BoxLang module with no license purchase necessary.
+bx-orm is an open source BoxLang module with no license purchase necessary.
 If you are looking to further the development of this extension, consider [sponsoring a feature or opening a support contract](./#support).

 ### Features In A Nutshell